Essential loops in taut ideal triangulations: Combinatorics of null-homotopies

 Equipped with this we can now prove the following.

-\begin{theorem} Any loop $\delta$ in $M$ which is vertical with respect to $\calB$ is essential in $\pi_1(M)$. \end{theorem}
+\begin{theorem} Let $(M, \calT)$ be a three-manifold equipped with a taut ideal triangulation.
+Let $\calB = \calT^{(2)}$ be the resulting branched surface in $M$.
+Any loop $\delta$ in $M$ which is vertical with respect to $\calB$ is non-trivial in $\pi_1(M)$. \end{theorem}

 \begin{proof} Suppose that $H \from D \to M$ is a minimal null-homotopy of the vertical loop $\delta$.
 Applying \reflem{Minimality}, there must be a region $R$ of $D - \tau$ which is a boundary bigon.
 Let $t$ be the tetrahedron containing $H(R)$.
 Let $d = \bdy R \cap \bdy D$ and let $s = \bdy R - d^\circ$.
 From the definition of vertical, we have that $H(d)$ links the equator of $t$.
-Therefore $H(s)$ crosses the equator of $t$ an odd number of times, and so at least once, a contradiction. \end{proof}
+Therefore $H(s)$ crosses the equator of $t$ an odd number of times, and thus at least once.
+This contradicts the fact that $\bdy R$ has no cusps. \end{proof}